 I think that’s wrong, actually.
 But the pieces haven’t been assembled in one place.
 Let me try.

 Step one: freelance constellations.
 We’ve already got a massive job crunch — not mass unemployment yet, but accelerating displacement of white-collar work.
 The obvious pattern: people don’t just sit around waiting for new jobs to be invented.
 They freelance.
-The difference now is that AI-mediated coordination means freelancers can co-op and act as a larger entity — a flock of highly qualified consultants that a business can engage like a company, even though it’s a flexible constellation of individuals.
+The difference now is that AI-mediated coordination means freelancers can co-op and act as a larger entity: a flock of highly qualified consultants that a business can engage like a company, even though it’s a flexible constellation of individuals.
 Businesses-as-usual still get their headcount problem solved.
 Displaced workers still earn.
 Nobody had to wait for policy.
 This is already starting to happen.

-Step two: incumbents slow the bleeding.
+Step two: collective action with teeth.
 Four-day work weeks.
 Job sharing.
 Reduced hours instead of full layoffs.
-The UK four-day week pilot showed 92% of companies continued after the trial — 65% fewer sick days, 57% less turnover, revenue flat.
+The UK four-day week pilot showed 92% of companies continued after the trial: 65% fewer sick days, 57% less turnover, revenue flat.
 This isn’t charity, it’s good business, and it buys time.
-If you can spread the same work across more people with fewer hours each, you reduce the pace of displacement without stopping it.
-That matters because the cost deflation from step one needs time to feed through.

-Step three: the work that needs doing.
-Here’s the bit that I think most people miss.
-There is an enormous amount of work that desperately needs doing — environmental restoration, community care, infrastructure repair, eldercare, education support — that we’ve never figured out how to pay for.
-Not because it’s not valuable, but because the accounting system doesn’t price it.
+There is an enormous amount of work that desperately needs doing and that we’ve never figured out how to pay for.
+Not because it isn’t valuable.
+Because the system that prices things can’t see it.

-As work weeks shrink from five days to four to three, those freed days become available for this kind of work.
-Call it Earth Corps or community service or regenerative labour or whatever.
-The point is: there’s a huge mismatch between “there’s nothing for humans to do” (wrong) and “there’s no way to pay humans to do the things that need doing” (a solvable accounting problem).
-As AI makes the expensive stuff cheap, the fiscal space opens up to fund the stuff that was always too expensive to organise.
 And before the “but people won’t work if you just give them money” crowd shows up: the Stockton SEED experiment gave 125 people $500 a month for two years.
-Full-time employment went up — from 28% to 40%, versus 5% in the control group.
+Full-time employment went up, from 28% to 40%, versus 5% in the control group.
 It inspired over 100 similar pilots across the US.
 Turns out when people have a floor to stand on, they don’t lie down.
 They get to work.

-The accounting has to change (and someone’s already modelled it)
+The accounting has to change

 “Great, but who pays for all this?”